 - Are there any dangers of using cannabis?
 Possible side effects?

-- Will cannabis effect other medications?
+- Will cannabis affect other medications?
 Can they be used simultaneously?

 - Do you know the statistics of patients with my disorder who have benefited from cannabis use?